MathurinChrist/Crm_management_front/README.md

 # Crm_management_front
-This project is going to maanage the front of the web application
+This project is crm to manage project and user